ryanhalliday/conway-r3f/README.md

 # Conway's Game of Life in React Three Fiber

+_Just a little experiment from one evening_

 ## Playing

-1. CLick on the grid to mark a cell as alive
+1. Click on the grid to mark a cell as alive
 2. Click "Start" to run the simulation
 3. Watch it go!